jmbarne3/jimbarnesdev/_posts/2023-06-14-managing-automating-composer-part-1.md

           git push
 ```

 A single job named "build" running on "ubuntu-latest" will run a couple of steps.
 The "steps" block represents a series of steps that run for the job.
-The first two lines define pre-built actions that we want to run.
+The first two lines define the pre-built actions that we want to run.
 You can call these pre-built actions using the "uses" property.
 The first `actions/checkout@v2` ensures that our repository - the repository this workflow is running on - is checked out.
 This makes sure we're running against the current code of whichever branch this workflow is running against.

-The next step is an action that run the `satis add` command.
+The next step is an action that runs the `satis add` command.
 Because we need to provide a URL and name for our package - these two inputs are required by the action - we pass them in using the `inputs` variable.
 In addition, the action requires a `token` parameter.
 The variable `${{ github.token }}` is updated automatically depending on the context of how the workflow was triggered.
 If, for example, the workflow was triggered through the GitHub API, the token would be provided in the API request.

 The next line sets some environment variables for us so we can use them in the environment we'll be executing our `run` command on.
-Specifically, we want to set the `user.name` and `user.email` configurations on the environment so that when we commit our changes, that appear to have been committed by a particular user.
+Specifically, we want to set the `user.name` and `user.email` configurations on the environment so that when we commit our changes, they appear to have been committed by a particular user.

 > In my use of this workflow, I specifically set these to a service account we have for our organization.
 All automated commits created by workflows show up as the service user, immediately indicating to developers that it was an automated commit.
 {: .prompt-tip }

 Finally, the `run` step allows us to run shell commands on the build environment.
 We use this to add the changes to the repository, commit them along with a formatted message and then push them to the repository.

-Once you've created the `add-package.yaml` file, you can push it up to GitHub and should see the action available under the "Actions" tab.
+Once you've created the `add-package.yml` file, you can push it up to GitHub and should see the action available under the "Actions" tab.
 If you click on the "Add Package" action - or whatever you named it - you should see the "Run Workflow" toggle.
 Click on this, provide the input parameters, and click the "Run Workflow" button and enjoy the magic!

 ### All Package Rebuild Workflow

 Next, we want to add a workflow that allows the entire repository to be built/rebuilt.
-Create a new workflow at `.github/workflows/full-build.yaml` and paste in the following configuration:
+Create a new workflow at `.github/workflows/full-build.yml` and paste in the following configuration:

 ```yaml
 name: Full Composer Rebuild